 Intel Corporation attempts to provide documents that meet the needs of all Intel product users.
-This for you participate directly in the documentation process.
+This form lets you participate directly in the documentation process.

-Please restrict your comments to the usability, accuracy, readability, organization, and completeness document.
+Please restrict your comments to the usability, accuracy, readability, organization, and completeness of this document.